databricks/genai-cookbook/genai_cookbook/nbs/6-implement-overview.md

 3. Unity Catalog Schema where the output Delta Tables with the parsed/chunked documents and Vector Search indexes are stored, either:
     - Write access to an existing [Unity Catalog](https://docs.databricks.com/en/data-governance/unity-catalog/index.html) and [Schema](https://docs.databricks.com/en/data-governance/unity-catalog/index.html#the-unity-catalog-object-model)
     - Permissions to create a new Unity Catalog and Schema - the setup Notebook will do this for you
-4. A [**single-user**](https://docs.databricks.com/en/compute/configure.html#access-modes) cluster running [DBR 14.3+](https://docs.databricks.com/en/release-notes/runtime/index.html) with access to the internet
+4. A cluster running with access to the internet
-    - These tutorials have Python package conflicts with Machine Learning Runtime.
     - Internet access is required to download the necessary Python and system packages

 ### **Instructions**